 Steven has held a wide range of strategic roles across both public and private sectors since joining Fujitsu from BAeSema in 1996.
 Appointed Executive Director for Public Sector for Fujitsu UK & Ireland in April 2014, Steven is now responsible for leading the company’s business with its impressive portfolio of clients across Central Government, Local and Devolved Government and Transport.
 In this role, he leads a team of over 1300 people and spearheads the delivery of a wide range of essential business services to government.
+Steven is also the Executive Sponsor of our LGB+ programme and networking group, Shine.
 Educated at Henley Management College (MBA) and the University of Surrey (Physics), Steven brings a wide range of skills, knowledge and experience to the team.

 Tim has held a wide range of board-level roles in the Company since joining ICL in 1979, including the leadership of several major UK and international Business Units.
 Following Fujitsu’s acquisition of ICL, Tim headed up the Company’s Offshore Development and Global Bids organisations, before being appointed Business Unit Director for Defence & National Security in 2011.
 Tim joined the main board of Fujitsu UK & Ireland in April 2014.
 Tim is a Fellow of the Royal Society of Arts and a Member of the Institute of Directors.